LeNPaul/Lagrange/_posts/2020-06-03-ideas-that-do-not-go-away.md

 But first, let's know what an idea is.

 According to [Dictionary.com](https://www.dictionary.com/browse/idea):
-> "Any conception existing in the mind as a result of mental understanding...
+> Any conception existing in the mind as a result of mental understanding...

 *"...conception existing in the mind"* this clause says it all.
 So many ideas come to us daily.
 Some are good; some are bad.
 Some ideas come to us like a flash of light, in split seconds, and most of them don't stay for long.